rzvxa/mvim/README.md

 The pre processor would not replace viml by any mean it "improve" it's syntax.
 But there is long way to go, and i need feed backs from you guys so i can build a better vim for all of us.

+## What i use it for?
+Ok let me just explain what i do with it.
+I have a few repos for vim configs i have, On some of my machines i want to have 2 languages on some i want only one, and on my laptop i want all of them.
+With MVIM approach i can include each of them as a submodule inside a bigger module or just git clone each one of them in my `.mvim` directory.
+I also have a share directory with some .vim files having general plugins like ctrl-p that i use in all my configs, some plugins for c-style languages.
+I also have some configuration for all of them like my color scheme and global shortcuts.
+I put all of them in separate files inside my share directory and i just include them where i want it to be.

+And i have a config with nothing but goyo and things for focus mode, When i write short stories and editing my md files i use it and from start there is nothing but for example my note and i can even have configs that can open my notes at startup. so i just write `mvim notes` and here i'm looking at my notes how it should be.

 ## How to install
 For now you have to build it yourself!